read this article

 It’s not right to look at this loss in isolation, without looking at the exceptional gain of Rs.1500Cr.
 It is important to realise that the company’s business model has significantly changed and they and the market are still getting used to it.
 I liken this situation to a classic spin-off where the entity that remains is less glamorous (contract manufacturer) than the divested entity (No. 3 consumer brand in India).

 How has the promoter lost focus?
 Aside from general uncertainties about the Lloyd deal value, how has the promoter siphoned off money?
+(EDIT: I now realise there may be some foul play with subsidiaries).

 To the previous poster, you need to look at your investment thesis again and see if it is still valid.
 If it hinged on Lloyd, and Lloyd no longer exists, how can you still have conviction?
 It seems like you should have sold when they made the announcement to sell Lloyd.